judenguyen/Project-Descriptions-for-Review/Android/Capstone Stage 2 - Build.md

 You will learn the skills you need to complete this project in these courses:

-* <a href="https://www.udacity.com/course/developing-android-apps-fundamentals--ud853-nd" target="_blank">Developing Android Apps: Android Fundamentals</a>
+* Developing Android Apps: Android Fundamentals
-* <a href="https://www.udacity.com/course/advanced-android-app-development--ud855-nd" target="_blank">Advanced Android App Development: Productionize and Publish Your App</a>
+* Advanced Android App Development: Productionize and Publish Your App
-* <a href="https://www.udacity.com/course/google-play-services--ud876-nd" target="_blank">Google Play Services: Use Google APIs to Improve Your Apps</a>
+* Google Play Services: Use Google APIs to Improve Your Apps
-* <a href="https://www.udacity.com/course/gradle-for-android-and-java--ud867-nd" target="_blank">Gradle for Android and Java: Build Better Apps Through Automation</a>
+* Gradle for Android and Java: Build Better Apps Through Automation

 ## Required Tasks
 1. Successfully complete Stage 1.